AI Economy

 By Stuart Kerr, Technology Correspondent, LiveAIWire

-Between January and June 2025, companies reported over 77,000 AI-related layoffs in the United States.
+The AI freelance economy shed over 77,000 jobs to AI-related layoffs in the United States between January and June 2025.
 Freelancers in AI-exposed writing roles saw a 2 percent monthly job decline and a 5 percent monthly earnings drop over the same period, according to labour market analysis compiled in the SEOScaleUp dataset.
 Writing jobs overall fell 30 percent since 2022.
 Software and web development jobs fell 21 percent.
 Engineering roles fell 10 percent.
 These are not projections.
 They are the present-tense consequences of AI adoption by organisations that previously employed or contracted workers for tasks AI now handles faster and cheaper.

-Yet the same data contains a finding that complicates the displacement narrative: independent workers — freelancers, contractors, and self-employed professionals — are also the demographic most rapidly adapting to AI.
+Yet the same data contains a finding that complicates the displacement narrative: independent workers, freelancers, contractors, and self-employed professionals, are also the demographic most rapidly adapting to AI.
 The World Economic Forum’s Future of Jobs 2025 report identified independent workers as both the most exposed and the most adaptable category in the AI labour market transition, because their professional identity is not tied to any single employer, their skill development is self-directed rather than institutionally constrained, and their survival depends on responding to market changes faster than employed counterparts.
-The freelance economy is experiencing AI disruption at the most acute level and generating the most creative responses to it simultaneously.

 The categories of freelance work most directly displaced by AI share a structural characteristic: they involved producing standard-format content or code at volume, where quality within a defined range was the deliverable rather than distinctive individual voice or problem-solving.
 Generic blog content, product descriptions, SEO articles, standard marketing copy, basic logo design, routine transcription, and formulaic code generation are all categories where AI tools can now produce acceptable-quality output at near-zero marginal cost.
 The freelancers whose primary income came from high-volume, lower-differentiation work in those categories have faced the steepest decline.